jxmot/ESP8266-config-data-V2/README.md

 ## Muting the Output

-In `appcfg.dat` change `debugmute` to `true` and upload sketch data.
+In `appcfg.dat` change `debugmute` to `true` and upload the sketch data.
 Reset and the majority of debug output will be muted.

 # Recommended Reading